 - Final ReLU after the addition

-When spatial dimensions or channel counts change between blocks, a $1 \times 1$ convolution with appropriate stride is used in the skip connection to match dimensions.
+When spatial dimensions or channel counts change between blocks, a $1 \times 1$ convolution with appropriate stride handles the dimension mismatch in the skip path.

 Comparison to Plain Networks